Black Synthetic Clay Bar Sponge

 How to Use:

 After you complete your washing and drying stage, proceed to the following.
-Spray the surface with our Greenway's Easy Slide Clay Lubricant and glide the clay sponge over the surface until you feel no resistance.
+Spray the surface with Greenway's Easy Slide Clay Lubricant and glide the clay sponge over the surface until you feel no resistance.
 Wipe excess product away with a soft microfiber cloth.
 The surface should feel smooth to the touch.
 It's that simple!
 By removing contamination from the glass surfaces and then applying Greenway's Vamoose, you will achieve better clarity and make your windows easier to clean on your next wash.

 You can use our clay body sponge with any of our car shampoos.
 We always suggest using a car shampoo that does not contain wax.
-The reasoning behind this is because you want the surface free of any waxes, sealants, polishes, glazes, or other products before you apply your favorite topcoat.
+The reasoning behind this is that you want the surface free of any waxes, sealants, polishes, glazes, or other products before you apply your favorite topcoat.

 This method is similar to washing the vehicle twice.
 After you clean the entire vehicle and remove all of your bugs, tar, etc., you can dip your favorite car wash mitt into a shampoo solution and apply the solution to a panel at a time.
 Never use a high pH strip wash with a clay bar or sponge, which might quickly deteriorate the material.
 Most of our shampoos are pH neutral and delicate on the surface.
 The shampoo solution will provide you with the lubricant needed for the clay sponge to move over the vehicle surface.